 The team also included an extensive list of sustainability features like a motion-sensor lighting system and a “heating and cooling system programmed to turn off automatically when no one is present.”
 And of course, Bell V will be constructed with environmentally friendly and low VOC materials to “achieve a level of sustainability equivalent to that of LEED Platinum.”

 The full proposal includes the development concept, market analysis, conceptual design, economic analysis, capital and operations budget and management plan.
-You can learn more by reading the full proposal.

 What’s next for the winning team?